Trisha1212/BugReport/README.md

 - Sprint: 1
 - Build No: 1
 - Platform: Mobile
-- OS: Android/iOS (Include Version)
+- OS: Android/iOS (Including actual Version number)
 - Browser: N/A
 - Note: This happens every time and it's not an intermittent issue
 - Prerequisite: Charged Mobile with APK/IPA file.